denis-mludek/kaiju/README.md

 - No JS `class` / `this` nonsense
 - Tiny size in KB
 - Comes with useful logs
-- First class support for typescript (very typesafe)
+- First class support for typescript with a particular attention paid to type safety

 # Content
 * [Concepts](#componentization)